microsoft/vsts-script-samples/PowerShell/TokenAdmin/README.md

-The `Revoke-VSTSPATsJWTs.ps1` script will revoke all the PATs for the selected UPNs that have access to a VSTS account and will also expire all the JWTs for the VSTS account created before `2018-07-12T12:30:00.000Z` that have any of the `vso.packaging vso.packaging_write vso.packaging_manage` scopes.
+The `Revoke-VSTSPATsJWTs.ps1` script will revoke all the PATs created before `2018-07-12T12:30:00.000Z` for the selected UPNs that have access to a VSTS account and will also expire all the JWTs for the VSTS account created before `2018-07-12T12:30:00.000Z` that have any of the `vso.packaging vso.packaging_write vso.packaging_manage` scopes.

 Enter the UPN of each user from whom you want to revoke all PATs in a text file in your local file system, one per line.